linode/docs/docs/guides/kubernetes/getting-started-with-load-balancing-on-a-lke-cluster/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'The Linode Kubernetes Engine (LKE) provides access to Linode''s load balancing service, NodeBalancers.
-NodeBalancers provide your Kubernetes cluster with a reliable way of exposing resources to the public internet.
-This guide contains details about the usage of Linode NodeBalancers, including adding NodeBalancers to a Kubernetes Service, and information on various NodeBalancer configurations.'
+description: 'We'll walk you through everything you need to know about the usage of Linode NodeBalancers in Kubernetes, including adding them to a Kubernetes Service.'
 og_description: 'The Linode Kubernetes Engine (LKE) provides access to Linode''s load balancing service, NodeBalancers.
 NodeBalancers provide your Kubernetes cluster with a reliable way of exposing resources to the public internet.
 This guide contains details about the usage of Linode NodeBalancers, including adding NodeBalancers to a Kubernetes Service, and information on various NodeBalancer configurations.'
 keywords: ['load balancers','kubernetes','nodebalancers','services']
 tags: ["http","kubernetes","container","networking","linode platform"]